 The digitally printed Flotex FR offers users the complete freedom to customise the interior space of any marine vessel.
 Forbo's design studio can help customers create their own designs and ensures a perfect fit.
 The benefits of Flotex FR include:

-Forbo Flooring Systems also has the Westbond FR carpet tiles and Coral T32 FR entrance matting systems in its portfolio.
+Forbo Flooring Systems also has the Westbond FR carpet tiles and Coral Marine FR entrance matting systems in its portfolio.
 These textiles are also IMO-certified.